edorivai/ai-battle/README.md

 The game will try to catch illegal moves as best it can, but it could happen that it crashes in some edge case.
 Please file an issue if you think the game crashed when it shouldn't have.

-### I think the rules/mechanics are bad/weird/subobtimal
+### I think the rules/mechanics are bad/weird/suboptimal

 This game was created over a weekend, and we aim to balance and improve it over time.
-Suggestions to rules and mechanichs are welcome.
+Suggestions to rules and mechanics are welcome.
 Please file an issue.

 ### The human interface sucks